 We get asked all the time, “What retailers pay the best / biggest / highest solar feed-in tariff?”
-While we direct them to our solar feed-in page, at the same time we make the point that a high solar feed-in tariff is important but it’s only one factor.
+While we direct them to our solar feed-in page, at the same time we explain why the very highest solar feed-in tariff doesn’t usually lead to the cheapest plan.
 Ultimately you need to consider your complete electricity profile including consumption to ensure you’re getting the very best deal.

 Solar Feed-in Tariff – an emotionally charged term

 As a solar owner, I understand that feed-in tariffs are a very emotional subject for owners.
 We want the value of the solar we generate and export to be recognised and valued appropriately.
 When we know that it generally travels less than a hundred metres to power our neighbours’ homes (where they are paying the same prices as if it was generated hundreds of kilometres away at a large power station).
 We want to see that benefit and other financial and environmental benefits recognised and achieve a fair return on our solar investment.

 At first glance, it seems logical to look for a retailer or plan with a high feed-in tariff that values what we produce.

 “My advice is don’t be blinded by the brightest solar feed-in tariffs.”

 Let me explain why it’s all part of the pricing game and how you can work out which plan really is best for you.

 New feed-in tariffs.
 New watch outs.